otomato-gh/busyhttp/README.md

 # busyhttp.py

 This repo provides a simple Flask web application that simulates CPU and memory load for testing purposes.
+This app was originally created by @jpetazzo for [container.training](https://container.training/) and further developed by @antweiss for additional use cases.

 ## Routes:
 -     /cpu